 It was a long Sunday hunting down food for the youngsters and rounding up laundry.

-So I ventured down to the Victorian hunting lodge at the Storm Crow Manor to kick up my boots and enjoy the ambience.
+So I ventured down to the Victorian hunting lodge at the Storm Crow Manor to kick up my boots and enjoy the ambiance.

 There were hunting trophies on the wall.
 The head of a rancor from Star Wars faced the bar where a young woman chatted with some bearded chaps about computer science.
 Eventually, they would play a game of Dice with Destiny, which is a form of amusement where they choose their poison at the whims of a 20-sided die.